Avoid ‘hair of the dog’ this Christmas

 - Cooked Chicken

-To ensure your dog is protected should they consume anything they shouldn’t this Christmas, make sure you’ve got pet insurance.
+While you’re always careful, your dog may consume something they shouldn’t this Christmas.
+To ensure they’re protected, make sure you’ve got pet insurance.
 Visit www.argospetinsurance.co.uk to find out more information about our various policies.
-Alternatively, you can tell us your renewal date here.

 Argos Limited is an Appointed Representative of Home Retail Group Insurance Services Limited which is authorised and regulated as an insurance intermediary by the Financial Conduct Authority.